 A review of transmission line theory, the Smith Chart and matching networks.
 The measurement and use of scattering parameters.
 Passive component design for microstrip circuits.
 Noise properties of two-port networks.
-The characterization and use of microwave transistors and diodes.
+The characterisation and use of microwave transistors and diodes.
 Microwave subsystems.

 Microwave and Optical Devices Staff Contact: Dr R.A.
-Zakarevicius

-Principles and applications of microwave amplifying and control devices.
-Includes microwave transistors, Gunn and impatt diodes and recent developments in ultra high speed transistors.
+Zakarevicius CP12 impatt diodes and recent developments in ultra high speed transistors.
 Principles and applications of optical sources and detectors.
 Includes lasers, LEDS, optical detectors.